Minimal functions on the random graph: Minimal binary functions

 We know from Theorem~\ref{thm:bin-inj} and Lemma~\ref{lem:en} that all essential minimal functions are binary, injective, and preserve both $E$ and $N$.
 It is the goal of this section to determine these binary minimal functions.

 Let $V$ be equipped with a total order $\prec$ in such a way that $(V;E,\prec)$ is the random ordered graph, i.e., the unique countably infinite homogeneous graph containing all finite ordered graphs (for existence and uniqueness of this structure, see e.g. \cite{Hodges}).
 The order $(V;\prec)$ is then isomorphic to the order of the rationals $\mathbb{Q}$.
-We remark that like the unordered random graph, $(V;E,\prec)$ is $\omega$-categorical as it is homogeneous in a finite relational language.

-We henceforth exclusively see the random graph equipped with this order, in particular when talking about canonical behavior of functions on $G$.
-Note in this context that a function $f: V^n\To V$ which is canonical with respect to the language of ordered graphs need not be canonical in the language of ordinary graphs; the converse implication does not hold either.
+From now on, until Proposition~\ref{prop:essentialMinimalIndependentOfOrder}, we see the random graph equipped with this order, in particular when talking about canonical behavior of functions.
+Note in this context that a function $f \colon V^k\To V$ which is canonical with respect to the language of ordered graphs need not be canonical in the language of ordinary graphs; the converse implication does not hold either.

-\begin{prop} Every function $f: V^n\to V$ is canonical on arbitrarily large finite ordered graph products.
+\begin{prop} Every function $f \colon V^k\to V$ is canonical on arbitrarily large finite ordered graph products.
 In particular, every binary injection generates a binary injection which is canonical with respect to the language of ordered graphs. \end{prop} \begin{proof} The first statement is a direct consequence of the ordered graph product Ramsey lemma (Lemma~\ref{lem:OGPRL}).
-The second statement follows from the fact that there are only finitely many canonical behaviors on every finite ordered graph product, and by local closure. \end{proof} The following is also straightforward to verify. \begin{prop} If a function $f: V^n\to V$ is canonical, then so are all functions it generates. \end{prop}
+The second statement follows from the fact that there are only finitely many canonical behaviors on every finite ordered graph product, and by local closure. \end{proof} The following is also straightforward to verify. \begin{prop} If a function $f \colon V^k\to V$ is canonical with respect to some base structure (i.e., the random graph or the ordered random graph), then so are all functions it generates. \end{prop}

-Hence, all minimal binary injections are canonical, and we add this to our tacit assumptions on our search for the minimal essential functions.
+Hence, by Propositions~\ref{prop:generatesCanonical} and~\ref{prop:staysCanonical} all minimal binary injections are canonical as functions on the ordered random graph.
 In the following, we determine those canonical behaviors of binary injections that yield minimal functions.